USP27X: Function

 As previously said USP27X belongs to deubiquitinase family, thus its main function is catalyzing the removal of ubiquitin from substrates (cleaving the bond between the last aminoacid of ubiquitin, glycine 76, and a lysine residue on the substrate), the reversal process of ubiquitination, regulating the fate of ubiquitin-conjugated proteins.

 Based on its conserved catalytic domains and its mechanism of catalysis, deubiquitinating enzymes are classified in the group of cysteine proteases.
-These enzymes use catalytic triads (groups of three aminoacids) to catalize the hydrolysis of the amine bonds between the ubiquitin and the substrate.
+These enzymes use catalytic triads (groups of three aminoacids) to catalyze the hydrolysis of the amine bonds between the ubiquitin and the substrate.
 USP27X's catalytic triad is constituted by a cysteine, a histidine, and a third residue, which tends to be an asparagine.

 The ubiquitin is linked to the polypeptide molecule by an isopeptide bond between the carboxyl group (COO−) of ubiquitin's last glycine and the epsilon-amino group (ε-NH3+) of the substrate's lysine.
 The Asp functions to polarize and orient the imidazolium ring of the His, while the His gains a proton desprotonating the thiol group of the adjacent Cys.
 This Cys attacks on the isopeptide carbonyl carbon, breaking carbon's double bond with oxygen and converting it into a simple bond.
 At the same time, the His gives its proton to the lysine epsilon-amino group, forming a bond between them.
 The isopeptide bond is broken and the carbonyl group (double bond) remade.
 The result of the reaction is the release of the target protein from histidine and the formation of a covalent intermediate with the Ub moiety since the bond between the thiol group from the cysteine and the carbon is broken and a new radical binds to the carboxyl group.
 Finally, a reaction of this intermediate with a water molecule results in the release of the free enzyme and Ub molecule.